 With prior written approval, such individuals may engage in professional activities for extra remuneration (within the University or from outside sources or in any combination of the two) to a maximum of 25% of their twelve-month full-time professional effort, but they may not receive extra compensation for teaching in the summer term or for performing sponsored research.

-Staff who are on the fixed payroll shall request approval of outside employment on a form, Request for Permission to Engage in Outside Employment available from the Employment and Benefits Office.
+Staff who are on the fixed payroll shall request approval of outside employment on a form, Request for Permission to Engage in Outside Employment available from the Department of Human Resources.
 All activities performed inside the University for extra compensation must be arranged, as regular assignments are, with the agreement of the appropriate department chair/head, dean where applicable, and Vice President.

 6.13.3 Hardship Provision

 This University employment policy is designed to give each employee a full opportunity for work success.
 This objective is dependent upon good employee selection procedures, meaningful employee orientation, appropriate on-the-job training, and a positive approach toward employee discipline by University supervisors.
 Disciplinary action is a corrective process to help employees overcome work-related shortcomings, strengthen work performance, and achieve success.
 When problems occur, they should be handled in reasonable ways that jointly support the concept of positive discipline and minimize the interruption of University services.
 Employee discipline may be needed and, as a corrective procedure, is an integral part of University employment policy.

 Underlying discipline, however, is an expectation that supervisors will direct their efforts toward employee development and success.
 When discipline is necessary, the positive guidelines below should be used as part of employee development.
 The guidelines are not expected to be rigidly applied but will be suitable for most University discipline situations.
 Depending upon the circumstances and the supervisor's judgment in individual cases, repeating a step, skipping a step, or moving to immediate dismissal may be appropriate.